Quality Measurement Exploration

 labs(

-title = "Top 20 Species Combinations by Mean DP",
+title = "Top 20 Grass Species by Mean DE and DP",

 y = "Mean DP",